Daztek/NWNX-WSL/README.md

 - `./Scripts/buildnwnx.sh -j 4`
 - `cd`

+### Editing server settings

+If you want to set settings like "Sticky Player Names", "Show DM Joined Messages" you can do the following:

+- `nano ~/.local/share/Neverwinter\ Nights/settings.tml`

+Change the settings you want and press `Ctrl+x` to exit and `y` to save.

 ### Setting up Redis

 If you want Redis support, you can do the following: